 If you live somewhere with frequent rain or severe weather, this could be what’s keeping your dog up at night.

 Talking about superpowers, dogs also have extremely good hearing, and they may be hearing things in the night that you can’t.

-In that case, do your best to soundproof the area where your dog sleeps, or keep a fan/white noise machine near him to drown out the disturbing noises.
+In that case, do your best to soundproof the area where your dog sleeps, or place a fan or white noise machine near him to drown out the disturbing noises.

-A white noise machine not only blocks out the sounds that can potentially disturb him (such as neighbors, storms, and more), but it can also soothe him to sleep.
+A white noise machine not only blocks out the sounds that can potentially disturb dogs (such as neighbors, cars, etc.), but it can also soothe them to sleep.